 Large breast size leads to a higher chance of sagging, solely because higher breast mass is more vulnerable to gravity.

 However, choosing to breastfeed one’s child has no effect on breast firmness.
 Breastfeeding is commonly thought to stretch breast tissues and lead to sagging.
-However, studies find this to be untrue.
+However,

 Want to reduce your risk of saggy breasts, or improve breast firmness?
 Here are some things you can do.